StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 CUME_DIST() OVER (partition_by_clause order_by_clause)
 ```

+- `partition_by_clause`: optional.
+If this clause is not specified, the entire result set is processed as a single partition.
-**This function must be used with ORDER BY to sort partition rows into the desired order.**
+- `order_by_clause`: **This function must be used with ORDER BY to sort partition rows into the desired order.**

 CUME_DIST() contains NULL values and treats them as the lowest values.